clvrai/skild/README.md

 on these environments, the corresponding datasets need to be downloaded (the kitchen dataset gets downloaded automatically) -- download links are provided below.

+To accelerate RL / IL training, you can use MPI for multi-processing by pre-pending `mpirun -np XXX` to the above RL / IL commands, where `XXX` corresponds to the number of parallel workers you want to spawn.
+Also update the corresponding [config file](skild/configs/demo_rl/kitchen/conf.py) by uncommenting the `update_iterations = XXX` line and again replacing `XXX` with the desired number of workers.

 ## Datasets